 Field representatives primarily work outside their offices to provide on-site service; therefore, providers should be prepared to leave a complete message when contacting field representatives, including all pertinent information related to the inquiry.
 Member inquiries should not be directed to field representatives.
-Providers should refer members to Member Services at (800) 362-3002.
+Providers should refer members to Member Services.